The Hidden Cost of Misalignment: Why Most APAC Crises Start Internally (Commentary by Farrell Tan)

 The Strategic Cost Leaders Underestimate

 After a major incident, decision-making slows.
 Internal trust weakens.
 Stakeholder scrutiny intensifies.
-Growth initiatives are deferred.
+Growth initiatives stall.

 Growth Without Alignment Is Exposure